MNPowerShellGroup/MeetingNotes/2018-12/PowerShell 6 - A Brief History.md

 .NET standard is a set of APIs that all .NET platforms have to implement.
 It can be found on GitHub at <https://github.com/dotnet/standard>.

-## PowerShell Core 6 features
+## PowerShell Core 6 feature additions

 PowerShell 6 added Active Directory module in 6.1 as the most requeste feature.
 PowerShell core 6 will continue to have features and modules added until there is 100% command coverage.
 This will likely take multiple releases of PowerShell core 6 as that functionality is built in.

 ## Windows Compatibility Module

+While we're waiting for feature parity with PowerShell core 6 to Windows PowerShell.
 The Windows compatibility module was released in November to give PowerShell 6 core access to PowerShell modules that not yet available natively in PowerShell Core 6.
 The Windows compatiblity module release and install information can be found at <https://blogs.msdn.microsoft.com/powershell/2018/11/15/announcing-general-availability-of-the-windows-compatibility-module-1-0-0/>.

 To see the available list of modules, run Get-WinModule.
 To run this you must have PowerShell remoting configured.
 This is because the Windows compatibility module takes advantage of the 'implicit remoting' feature in PowerShell.
 Pipe Get-Module to Out-File to print a list of modules available for import.
+E.G. 'Get-WinModule | Out-File -FilePath C:\temp\WinModuleModules.txt'

+For implicit remoting is when you run a proxy command, instead of running the command on the local computer, the proxy runs the real command in a session on the remote computer and returns the results to the local session.

 ## .NET framework future